ibm-cloud-docs/vpc/snapshots_vpc_create.md

 With the UI, CLI, or API, you can create a snapshot of a {{site.data.keyword.block_storage_is_short}} volume that is attached to a virtual server instance.
 You can create a snapshot of a boot or data volume.
 {: shortdesc}

-Before you take a snapshot, make sure that all cached data is present on disk - which applies to instances with Windows and Linux operating systems.
-For example, on Linux operating systems, run the `sync` command to force an immediate write of all cached data to disk.
+Before you take a snapshot, make sure that all cached data is present on disk - which applies to instances with Windows and Linux&reg; operating systems.
+For example, on Linux&reg; operating systems, run the `sync` command to force an immediate write of all cached data to disk.
 {: note}

-## Creating a snapshot by using the UI
+## Creating a snapshot in the UI
 {: #snapshots-vpc-create-ui}
 {: ui}